-If your kids need to let off some energy and you’ve got space in the backyard, set up an at-home athletics day.
+If your kids need to let off some energy and you’ve got space in the backyard, set up an at-home athletics day for a unique thing to do during self-isolation.
 You could do shot put with any ball, long jump on the grass, javelin with a paper plane and so on.

 63. Scavenger hunt